tildetown/nicethings/README.md

 # How it works

-Users collaborate by adding or removing nice messages to their own list, where the messages are combined and then displayed at random by any user.
+Each user on the shared Unix server may have a `.nicethings` file.
+The `.nicethings` file may be populated with a list of nice messages created by a user.
+All users' `.nicethings` files are converted to lists.
+All lists are combined into one list.
+A random nice message is picked from from this list and is displayed to the user.

 ## How it works in detail